Gray whale: Description

 The gray whale has a dark slate-gray color and is covered by characteristic gray-white patterns, which are scars left by parasites that drop off in its cold feeding grounds.
 Individual whales are typically identified using photographs of their dorsal surface, matching the scars and patches associated with parasites that have either fallen off or are still attached.
 They have two blowholes on top of their head, which can create a distinctive heart-shaped blow at the surface in calm wind conditions.

-Gray whales measure from 4.9 m in length for newborns to 13–15 m for adults (females tend to be slightly larger than adult males).
+Gray whales measure from 4.6–4.9 m in length for newborns to 11–15.2 m for adults (females tend to be slightly larger than adult males).
 Newborns are a darker gray to black in color.
-A mature gray whale can reach 40–45 metric ton, with a typical range of 15–33 t, making them the ninth largest sized species of cetacean.
+A mature gray whale can reach 40–45 tonne, with a typical range of 15–33 t, making them the ninth largest sized species of cetacean.